 It’s always important to respond to requests from Social Security.

-Upon adulthood, only the income and assets of the individual are used to determine eligibility for SSI.
+Upon adulthood, only the income and assets of the individual determine eligibility for SSI.

 - Some people are not eligible as a child because their parents’ income is too high.
 They may become eligible at age 18.